If you've joined any Facebook groups for freelance writers, you may have noticed one question that gets asked over and

 When you can, quote prices as a fixed rate.

-By quoting a fixed price per project, you can look at the project as a whole and figure out how much work will go into research as well as writing to create the final product.
+By quoting fixed freelance writing rates per project, you can look at the project as a whole and figure out how much work will go into research as well as writing to create the final product.
 Plus, a fixed price can seem like a better overall investment for your client.

 Let's say you were asked to write a blog post that you estimate to take two hours at a rate of $80 an hour.
 When you give the client a quote, it can look one of two ways: